 UK Supreme Court moot finals

-Please note that the Supreme Court Moot Finals are specifically for accredited higher education law programmes and student-run societies.
-Other organisations including Inns of Court or Chambers (or comparable institutions from other jurisdictions) will need to arrange a corporate hire of the court - please see our Venue hire section for further information.
+Please note that the Supreme Court Moot Finals are specifically for accredited higher education law programs and student-run societies only.
+Other organisations including Inns of Court or Chambers (or comparable institutions from other jurisdictions) are able to arrange a corporate hire of the court - please see our Venue hire section for details.